oils-for-unix/oils/doc/known-differences.md

     local -A x=(foo bar)                  # -A disagrees with literal local -a y=(['one']=1 ['two']=2)      # -a disagrees with literal

-These are disallowed in OSH.
+The latter was disallowed in OSH, but `osh >= 0.28.0` has started to support it.

 Notes: